 Adults in worse health have long reported more cost-related access problems than those in better health.

 Uninsured adults and adults in worse health report more problems paying medical bills

-About one in every three adults who reported being in worse health also reported problems paying bills for routine care as well as difficulty paying off medical bills over time (29% and 31% respectively).
-Uninsured adults had similar rates of medical bill problems.
+About one in every three adults who reported being in worse health also reported individual or family problems paying bills for medical care as well as difficulty paying off medical bills over time (27% and 31% respectively).
+The uninsured had similar rates of medical bill problems.

-Uninsured adults who lack a usual source of care are also more likely to forgo preventive care
+Uninsured adults who lack a usual source of care are also more likely to not use preventive care

-Of uninsured adults who did not report having a usual source of care, the majority (70%) also said they went without preventive health care services.
+Of uninsured adults who did not report having a usual source of care, the majority (62%) also said they did not have any preventive health care services.